-From the age of 11, Andrew Ransom was captivated musically by traveling the country every year with his old brother Ward - a production manager and carpenter for the Broadway show Stomp.
+From the age of eleven, Andrew Ransom was captivated musically by traveling the country every year with his older brother Ward - a production manager and carpenter for the Broadway show, Stomp.
 Seeing the show in different cities all across the country, Andrew garnered a love for performance, musicality, and instrument design.

 After graduating from Berklee College of Music, Andrew began touring the world many times over as a bassist in several different bands.
 Eventually, Andrew arrived in Los Angeles to pursue a career in music for film & television.

 Since then, Andrew has worked as a film composer, scoring sound designer, synth programmer, and upright/electric bassist.
 He has contributed musical sound design for several horror, thriller and

 sci-fi films, including Godzilla: King of The Monsters, Snowden, Happy Death Day, and The Cloverfield Paradox.